kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 immediately by a replication controller.
 It would be trivial to provide a `--copy-labels` option if this is desired behavior.

-### Running Debug Mode
+### Running Debug

-*Running Debug* mode is a `kubectl debug` invocation that results in a new container being introduced in the running pod.
+*Running Debug* requires new functionality in the kubelet and a new `kubectl debug` command that results in a new container being introduced in the running pod.
 This *debug container* is not part of the pod spec, which remains immutable, and is not restarted according to the pod's `restartPolicy`.

-The status of a *debug container* is reported in a new `DebugContainerStatuses` field of `PodStatus`, which is a read-only list of `ContainerStatus` that contains an entry for every *debug container* that has ever run in this pod.
+The status of a *debug container* is reported in a new `DebugContainerStatuses` field of `PodStatus`, which is a read-only list of `ContainerStatus` that contains an entry for every *debug container* that has ever run in this pod, and is reported by `kubectl describe`.
+This mirrors how `InitContainers` are implemented.
-Additionally, a new boolean `Tainted` in `PodCondition` changes from false to true upon execution of a *debug container*. `Tainted` could also be flipped by other operations which change a pod to a non-pristine state, such as `kubectl exec`.
-A transition of `Tainted` from true to false is not possible.

-Debug operations will generate an event so auditing utilities can reconstruct what commands are run, though `kubectl exec` does not do this.
-A *Debug Containers* section will display all debug containers in the output of `kubectl describe` similar to the *Init Containers* section, and the status of `Tainted` will be displayed in the *Conditions* section.
+Debug operations will generate an event so auditing utilities can reconstruct what commands are run, even though `kubectl exec` does not do this.
+A *Debug Containers* section will display all debug containers in the output of `kubectl describe` similar to the *Init Containers* section.

 The following command would attach to a newly created container in a pod:

 ```
-kubectl debug -p target-pod -it -c debug-shell --image=debian -- bash
+kubectl debug -it -c debug-shell --image=debian target-pod -- bash
 ```

-It would be reasonable to provide a default container name and image which, combined with a default entrypoint, makes the minimal debug command:
+It would be reasonable for Kubernetes to provide a default container image which, combined with a default entrypoint, makes the minimal debug command:

 ```
 kubectl debug -p target-pod -it
 ```

-If the specified container name already exists, `kubectl debug` will either attach to an already running container or restart and attach a container that has exited.
-Specifying arguments is not allowed in the first case but is allowed in the latter to support remote shell uses cases such as `kubectl debug -p target-pod -- netstat`.
+If the specified container name already exists, `kubectl debug` will kill the existing container prior to starting a new one.
+It's legal to reuse container names, in which case the exited containers will continue to be reported in `DebugContainerStatuses`.

 #### Additional kubelet complexity